oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 Because running JANDEX can take a lot of time (relatively speaking) you don't want to run it each time you make a change to a source code file in Eclipse, so it needs to be specifically run to generate the index when operating in Eclipse.
 We will shortly see how that is done.

 ## Step 3: Annotating the Storefront

 In this module we will be adding annotations to describe the storefront service and the data it consumes and returns.
 In a production environment you may chose to limit what's documented and restrict it to only the public API elements intended to be seen outside your project (this will of course be up to you how you do this, but in general it's good practice not to document something that can't be seen externally)

 You may of course chose to document other services, for example the stockmanager would normally not publicly visible outside the Kubernetes cluster, but you may chose to document it's API to help building internal clients of the service.

-### Accessing the OpenAPI documentation
+### Step 3a: Accessing the OpenAPI documentation

   1. Make sure that the storefront microservcies is running.

-  2. The generated OpenAPI documentation can be accessed using curl
+  2. Check you can access the generated OpenAPI documentation using curl

   - `curl http://localhost:8080/openapi`